-Determination 19: The basic salary for NPA ordinary members shall be £4,053 with effect from 1 April 2021.
+Determination 21: The basic salary for NPA ordinary members shall be £4,053 with effect from 1 April 2021.

-Determination 20: The senior salary of the Chair of a NPA shall be £12,845 with effect from 1 April 2021.
+Determination 22: The senior salary of the Chair of a NPA shall be £12,845 with effect from 1 April 2021.

-Determination 21: A NPA senior salary of £7,792 must be paid to a Deputy Chair where appointed.
+Determination 23: A NPA senior salary of £7,792 must be paid to a Deputy Chair where appointed.

-Determination 22: Committee chairs or other senior posts must be paid a salary of £7,792.
+Determination 24: Committee chairs or other senior posts can be paid.
+This shall be paid at £7,792.

-Determination 23: Members must not receive more than one NPA senior salary.
+Determination 25: Members must not receive more than one NPA senior salary.

-Determination 24: A NPA senior salary is paid inclusive of the NPA basic salary.
+Determination 26: A NPA senior salary is paid inclusive of the NPA basic salary.

-Determination 25: Members of a principal council in receipt of a Band 1 or Band 2 senior salary cannot receive a salary from any NPA to which they have been appointed.
+Determination 27: Members of a principal council in receipt of a Band 1 or Band 2 senior salary cannot receive a salary from any NPA to which they have been appointed.
+Where this situation applies, it is the responsibility of the individual member to comply.